-- a) Duplicate Paper Copies of Instruments Land Titles would eliminate the process of returning duplicate paper copies of the documents being registered e.g. mortgages.
-If a customer requires a copy of any documents, they could obtain them through the document search or request them as part of the original DRR. - b) Delivery Channels Customers could utilize whatever delivery channel they preferred e.g. autofax, email, mail, courier, call box, etc. by specifying it in their customer profile or overriding it by specifying an alternate channel on a specific DRR. - c) Registration Confirmations Customers could specify on the DRR, additional fax numbers or email addresses of other parties that they would like to sent copies of the registration outputs. - d) Certification A request for the return of any certified copies of titles or survey plans resulting from the registration process would be automatically certified by the system. - e) Output Specific Distribution Enable customer options regarding what would be electronically distributed e.g. Titles, CRNs, plans, documents, error notifications. - f) Channel Pricing Consider implementing distribution fees that reflect the cost of the distribution channels.
+- a) Delivery Channels - Customers could utilize whatever delivery channel they preferred, e.g., autofax, email, mail, courier, call box, etc. by specifying it in their customer profile or overriding it by specifying an alternate channel on a specific DRR. - b) Registration Confirmations - Customers could specify on the DRR, additional fax numbers or email addresses of other parties that they would like to send copies of the registration outputs. - c) Certification A request for the return of any certified copies of titles or survey plans resulting from the registration process would be automatically certified by the system. - d) Output Specific Distribution - Enable customer options regarding what would be electronically distributed, e.g., Titles, CRNs, plans, documents, and error notifications. - e) Channel Pricing Consider implementing distribution fees that reflect the cost of the distribution channels.

 As a result of business workshops held to review this document a number of detailed requirements were communicated.
 This list only represents some very preliminary requirements for the distribution component.
-Detailed requirements gathering will occur following confirmation of the vision by the stakeholders, however, it is worthwhile to begin documenting these requirements to preserve them for these future phases in the ALTA II project.
+Detailed requirements gathering will occur following confirmation of the vision by the stakeholders; however, it is worthwhile to begin documenting these requirements to preserve them for these future phases in the ALTA 2 project.